MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-high-availability-clusters.md

 You can choose to let traffic be distributed evenly across gateways in a cluster.
 By default, the selection of a gateway during load balancing&mdash;that is, when "Distribute requests across all active gateways in this cluster" is enabled&mdash;is random.
 You can change this setting to distribute the load.

+When **Distribute requests across all active gateways in this cluster** is disabled, the cluster uses round-robin distribution to route requests across available gateway members instead of random selection.

 > [!NOTE]
 > We recommend that you disable or remove an offline gateway member in the cluster.
 If a gateway member is offline instead of disabled or removed, we might try to execute a query on that offline member, before moving to the next one.
 This action can negatively affect the performance.